+Curry chicken salad is one of my FAVORITE go-to low carb chicken recipes.
 Curry spice, raisins and cashews, ohhh my!
 A CRAZY delicious combo you’re gonna fall in love with.

 Using curry powder in recipes requires a little finesse to coax out all those deep, rich flavors…

-First, it’s important to choose the right curry powder or your recipe may taste a little flat.
+Curry Powder – It’s important to choose the right curry powder or your recipe may taste a little flat.
 Curry is typically made with turmeric which has a very subtle flavor.
 Read your label and choose a curry powder that doesn’t list turmeric as the first ingredient (the first listed ingredient is usually the main one).

 Tools To Make